kalebemery/YipYip22/README.md

 Brownsburg = 12
 <br />
 <br />
---Once those entities are created, you can then test the remaining endpoints accordingly:
+<b>Once those entities are created, you can then test the remaining endpoints accordingly</b>:
 <br />
 <br />
 Property - Get Property (All), Get Property by Id(brings in the attractions that are in the same area), Put Property, Delete Property